Politics of Mongolia: Political developments

+Since the 1990s

-Until June 1996 the predominant party in Mongolia was the Mongolian People's Revolutionary Party (MPRP).
-The country's President was Punsalmaagiin Ochirbat (Democratic Party) during 1990-1997.
-Ochirbat was a member of MPRP until 1990 but changed his party membership to Democratic Party following the democratic revolution.
+Until June 1996, the predominant party in Mongolia was the Mongolian People's Revolutionary Party (MPRP).
+The country's first democratically elected president was Punsalmaagiin Ochirbat, who served from September 1990 to June 1997.
+Ochirbat was a member of the MPRP until the 1993 presidential election, when he was nominated as a candidate by the opposition Mongolian Social Democratic Party (MNDP) and the Mongolian National Democratic Party (MNDP).

-Tsakhiagiin Elbegdorj, as the chairman of the Democratic Party, co-led the Democratic Union Coalition to its first time historic victory in the 1996 parliamentary elections winning 50 out of 76 parliamentary seats.
-Democratic Union Coalition of Democratic Party and Social Democratic Party (chairman Tsakhiagiin Elbegdorj) was in power in 1996-2000.
-Mendsaikhany Enkhsaikhan, election manager of Democratic Union Coalition worked as the Prime Minister from 7 July 1996 to 23 April 1998.
+Tsakhiagiin Elbegdorj, as the chairman of the MNDP, co-led the Democratic Union Coalition to its first historic victory in the 1996 parliamentary elections, winning 50 out of 76 parliamentary seats.
+The Democratic Union, between the MNDP, the MSDP and the Mongolian Green Party, was in power from 1996 to 2000.
+Mendsaikhany Enkhsaikhan, election manager of Democratic Union, worked as the prime minister from 7 July 1996 to 23 April 1998.
 In 1998, a clause in the constitution was removed that prohibited members of parliament to take cabinet responsibility.
-Thus on 23 April 1998, the parliament elected (61–6) Elbegdorj, chairman of the Democratic Union Coalition and the Majority Group in parliament as the Prime Minister.
-Due to opposition MPRP's demand Elbegdorj lost confidence vote at the Parliament and was replaced by Janlavyn Narantsatsralt (Democratic Party) on 9 December 1998.
-Janlavyn Narantsatsralt worked as the Prime Minister for eight months until his resignation in July 1999.
-Rinchinnyamyn Amarjargal became Democratic Party's new chairman and served as the Prime Minister from 30 July 1999 to 26 July 2000.
+Thus on 23 April 1998, the parliament elected (61–6) Democratic chairman and caucus leader Elbegdorj as the prime minister.
+Due to the minority MPRP's demand, Elbegdorj lost a confidence vote at the Parliament and triggered a government crisis.

+He stayed as caretaker prime minister until a successor was nominated by the State Great Khural.
+Elbegdorj was succeeded by Janlavyn Narantsatsralt (MNDP) on 9 December 1998.
+Janlavyn Narantsatsralt worked as the prime minister for eight months until his resignation in July 1999.
+Rinchinnyamyn Amarjargal became Democratic Party's new chairman and served as the prime minister from 30 July 1999 to 26 July 2000.

-In 1997 Natsagiin Bagabandi (MPRP) was elected as the country's President in 1997 Mongolian presidential election.
-He was re-elected as President in 2001 Mongolian presidential election and served as the country's President until 2005.
+In 1997, Natsagiin Bagabandi (MPRP) was elected as the country's president in 1997 Mongolian presidential election.
+He was re-elected as president in 2001 Mongolian presidential election and served as the country's president until 2005.